 The direct forward linkage indicator shows the strength of the property sector's economic push.
 It represents the intermediate use to total output ratio of the property sector.
 A higher value implies that the push of the property sector is larger.
-Fig. 3 shows the forward linkage indicators of the general property, residential property and commercial property sectors in Australia over the 1990s.
-It can be noticed that direct forward linkage indicators of the general property have a medium value between 22 and 42 percent compared with the construction sector, which means the medium economic push strength.
+Figure 5 shows the forward linkage indicators of the general property, residential property and commercial property sectors in Australia over the 1990s.
+It can be noticed that direct forward linkage indicators of general property have a medium value between 22 and 42 percent compared with the construction sector, which means a medium economic push.
 Also, the value of the indicator reflects that the proportion of final demand of the property sector is larger than its intermediate demand.
-In Australia, all residential property services and most of the commercial property services flew into the final demands, that is, private domestic consumption and government consumption.
-The forward linkage of the private property sector was zero.
+In Australia, all residential property services and most of the commercial property services flowed into final demand; that is, private domestic consumption and government consumption.
+The forward linkage of the private property sector was zero, because all outputs of private property contribute to the final demand (Roulac, 1999).
 The forward linkage of the commercial property sector reflected the whole property sector's value with a higher value around 90%.
-The main reason seems to be that the property sector has a major role in creating demand and attracting the buyer to the distribution system.
+The main reason seems to be that the property sector has a major role in creating demand and attracting the buyer to the distribution system (Roulac, 1999).
 Furthermore, it represents the medium push strength to the economic development.